 Although Verizon’s network is based on CDMA — a technology that most of the world doesn’t support — the carrier offers coverage to its customers all over the world.
 But where you travel significantly influences how much you’ll have to pay.

-Verizon just tweaked the perks on its unlimited plans, but there's no impact on international benefits.
+Verizon's unlimited plans, but there's no impact on international benefits.
 All four of Verizon's current unlimited data plans include the ability to text internationally to 200-plus countries, and you can also use LTE data when traveling in Mexico and Canada.
 You're limited to 0.5GB of data consumption per day in those two countries before your speeds are slowed to 2G, and you can't use more than half of your talk, text and data over a 60-day period.

 For other travel, Verizon offers a daily option called TravelPass.
 It’ll cost you $5 per day per device for each day you’re out of the country if you travel to Mexico or Canada and don't have an unlimited plan.
 In 185 other countries — including China, France and Germany — Verizon charges $10 per device per day.
 Talk, text and data on TravelPass are subject to the same allowances you have on your Verizon plan stateside; in other words, the data you use in Europe draws from the tiered data plan you have at home.
 Note that data speeds are only 4G for the first 512MB each day when you have a TravelPass; after that, you'll be throttled to 2G speeds.
 (Verizon will also let you buy another 500MB of high-speed data, but you'll pay another $5 or $10 depending on where you'r traveling.)

 If you know you’ll be traveling for a bit more time, consider Verizon’s monthly options.
 Again, pricing and service will vary depending on where you go.
 Monthly passes start at $70 for 100 minutes of talk, 100 texts sent and 0.5GB of data.
 If you want to bump up those limits, $130 gets you 250 minutes of talk, 1,000 texts sent and 2GB of data.
 You designate the day Verizon's monthly international plan starts — generally, the moment you set foot in the new country — and your pass runs for the next 30 days, expiring automatically.
-A Tom's Guide editor spent 10 days in France last year using Verizon's $70 monthly pass, and had more than enough data for his trip.
+A Tom's Guide editor spent 10 days in France in 2019 using Verizon's $70 monthly pass, and had more than enough data for his trip.

 Verizon also offers pay-as-you-go pricing for international travel.
 You’ll pay 99 cents per minute in Canada and Mexico, Guam and the Northern Marianas Islands.
 Rates go up to $1.79 in 130-plus countries and $2.99 in 80 other places.
 Each text message you send will cost you 50 cents, and each received text will set you back 5 cents.
 Your data will be charged at a rate of $2.05 per megabyte no matter where you are.